Co-requisite Math Courses

 Math Co-requisite Courses at North Seattle College

-A co-requisite course is a course taken in the same quarter as a college-level math course to help you succeed in the college-level course.
+A co-requisite course is a course taken in the same quarter as a college-level math course.
 This replaces the traditional method of having a prerequisite course you take the quarter before the college-level course.

 Why take a co-requisite with the college-level course instead of a “traditional” prerequisite the quarter before the college-level course?